Advanced search

 4.7 Effects on ability to drive and use machines

-Filgotinib has no or negligible influence on the ability to drive and use machines.
-However, patients should be advised that dizziness and vertigo has been reported during treatment with Jyseleca (see section 4.8).
+Filgotinib has minor influence on the ability to drive and use machines.
+Patients should be advised that dizziness and vertigo has been reported during treatment with Jyseleca (see section 4.8).

 4.8 Undesirable effects